Open Access at QNL

 What is ORCID?

-ORCID provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.”
+ORCID is a non-profit organization that provides a persistent digital identifier to distinguish you from every other researcher.
+This identifier integrates your key research workflows, such as manuscript and grant submission, and supports automated linkages between you and your professional activities to ensure that your work is recognized.

 What is a “CC BY” license?

-"CC BY” license is from Creative Commons which “lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the most accommodating of licenses offered.
-Recommended for maximum dissemination and use of licensed materials.”
+A "CC BY” from Creative Commons allows others to “distribute, remix, tweak and build upon” your work, even for commercial purposes, as long as they credit you for the original creation.
+This is the most accommodating of licenses offered by Creative Commons, and is recommended for maximum dissemination and use of licensed materials.

-Why does the fund not pay for hybrid OA journals author charges?
+Why does the Open Access Authors Fund not pay for hybrid open access journal author charges?

-A hybrid open access journal is a journal that makes some articles in a subscription journal open access upon payment of an additional fee.
-Many Open Access Funds originally paid these charges in the hope that publishers would make the transition to Open Access for these journals.
+A hybrid open access journal is a journal that makes some articles in a subscription open access upon payment of an additional fee.
+Many open access funds originally paid these charges in the hope that publishers would make the transition to open access for these journals.
 As many of these have not made the transition, it no longer makes sense to pay article charges for these journals.

-Can I archive my own articles even if published in a subscription journal?
+Can I archive my own articles even if they were published in a subscription journal?

 Open Access Vouchers

-QNL is currently working on an Open Access (OA) agreement with all the subscription-based publishers.
-Within the scope of its OA licenses, QNL has received a number of Open Access vouchers.
+The Library is currently working on an open access agreement with all subscription-based publishers.
+Within the scope of its open access licenses, we have received a number of open access vouchers.

-Researchers, faculty, students, and staff enrolled, employed, or affiliated to any institution in Qatar are eligible to apply for a voucher.
-The article you publish by using an OA voucher will be made openly available on the publisher's website for free and without any delay.
+Researchers, faculty, students and staff enrolled, employed or affiliated with any institution in Qatar are eligible to apply for a voucher.
+The article you publish by using an open access voucher will be made openly available on the publisher's website for free and without delay.
 As the number of vouchers is limited, they will be issued on a first-come, first-served basis.

-All current Publisher-owned journals are included.
+All current publisher-owned journals are included.
 Articles will be subject to the respective journal's editorial and peer review processes.
-Only articles presenting original research are eligible, i.e. articles of the type "Editorial", "Guest Editorial", "Preface" and similar ones are excluded from this open access arrangement.
+Only articles presenting original research are eligible, i.e. articles of the type "editorial", "guest editorial", "preface" and similar are excluded from this open access arrangement.

-The author will be asked to identify his/her eligibility for a voucher during the submission process on ScholarOne Manuscripts.
-The author will be able to choose whether he/she accepts Open Access publishing or refuses it.
-On acceptance, the Publisher will verify the author's eligibility and the availability of vouchers, and inform the author if he/she has been successful in obtaining a voucher.
-If successful, the author will be asked to complete the CCBY license.
+You will be asked to identify your eligibility for a voucher during the submission process on ScholarOne Manuscripts, and you will be able to choose whether you accept or refuse open access publishing.
+On acceptance, the publisher will verify your eligibility and the availability of vouchers, and inform you if a voucher has been granted.
+If one has, you will be asked to complete the CC BY license.

 Ovid (Wolters Kluwer)

-After the acceptance of an article, the Corresponding Author must obtain a waiver code from their applicable institution (in this case Qatar National Library).
-The institution will verify the author and provide the waiver code for the author to use.
-Please contact us for the code on: [email protected]
+After your article is accepted you must obtain a waiver code from the Library.
+We will verify you as the author and provide you with the waiver code.
+Please contact us for the code at [email protected]

-Eligible Article types are limited to Research Articles, Reviews and Case Reports published under the Hybrid OA Option.
-In addition, the vouchers may be used for any Research Articles, Reviews or Case Reports published in Medicine journal.
+Eligible articles are limited to research articles, reviews and case reports published under the hybrid open access option.
+In addition, vouchers may be used for any research articles, reviews or case reports published in the journal Medicine.

-The OA vouchers may be used by academics, researchers, employees and students at Qatar University, Hamad Medical Corporation and Sidra Medical and Research Center to publish academic articles and the like in this vendor's OA journals (hybrid and author's choice journals are excluded).
+The open vouchers may be used by academics, researchers, employees and students at Qatar University, Hamad Medical Corporation and Sidra Medical and Research Center to publish academic articles in this vendor's open access journals (hybrid and author's choice journals are excluded).

-To request a Karger open access voucher, please write to: [email protected]
+To request a Karger open access voucher, contact us at [email protected]